causztic/nextjs-blog/posts/upgrading-i18n-webpack-plugin.md

   - index.js, which contains compiler hooks
   - loader.js, which reads all locales and injects them into files
 - i18n
-  - index.js, which initialises the correct locale and translations for the `i18n-js` library
+  - index.js, which initialises the locale and translations for [i18n-js](https://github.com/fnando/i18n-js)

 ## How the plugin works in Webpack 4

-I spent some time reading through the webpack documentation and visualising the code flow.
+Half the battle was discovering how the plugin worked in the first place.
+No thanks to my unfamiliarity with webpack plugins, one thing that tripped me up really badly in the codebase was the order of how the hooks were declared.
+The hook that was declared first was *actually ran after* the one declared later!

+> It'll be best if lifecycle hooks were written in-order, as humans read code top-down.
+It'll be easier to visualise how the code runs, even though the hooks can be declared out-of-order.

 1. The compiler resolver checks for modules with a module name of `i18n` in the files to be compiled.
 Afterwards, it replaces the path to a relative one, targetting `../i18n/index.js`, which is one of the files mentioned earlier.
 This step basically replaces all references of `i18n` to that specific file.
 The resultant import looks something like `import i18n from 'directory-of-plugin/i18n/index.js'`.

-2. After all of the modules in the source files are resolved, the `NormalModuleFactory`'s `after-resolve` is tapped into, checking for matching initial requests of `i18n`, and appending a relative loader of `plugin/loader.js` with the specified options.
+2. After all of the modules in the source files are resolved, `NormalModuleFactory`'s `after-resolve` is tapped into, checking for matching initial requests of `i18n`, and appending a relative loader of `plugin/loader.js` with the specified options.
 This means that all `i18n/index.js` imports from the previous step will be preprocessed by `plugin/loader.js`.

 3. This is the cool part.
-When the loader is consumed in one of the many webpack stages, it reads all localisation files in a specific folder and merges them into a single object.
+When the loader is used in one of the stages in webpack, it reads all localisation files in a specific folder and merges them into a single object.
 The raw code of `i18n/index.js` is passed into the loader and has special comments of `//OPTIONS//` and `//TRANSLATIONS//` replaced with options and localisation data respectively.

 4. The remaining stages of the webpack bundling lifecycle happens as per normal.
 Now we have all localisation data loaded!

-## Changes and Challenges
+## Approach

+To ensure that the changes were correct, I had to fix the tests, which weren't runnable in the first place.
+If the plugin does not have any tests, **write them before upgrading**!
+Providing a test harness for the current code ensures that the upgrade won't break anything.
+You can take reference from the repository to have a rough idea on how the plugin is tested.

+> The first step to upgrading or refactoring *anything* is to ensure that the current business logic does not change, and that can be achieved by having tests.

+After verifying the tests, I upgraded the webpack version and ran them again, updating the test webpack configuration along the way.

+Naturally, the plugin stopped working after the version upgrade.
+I identified the LOCs that were affected and spent some time reading through the webpack documentation, changelogs and forums.

-I've learnt that to make the upgrade, I only needed to match the old compiler hooks with the new ones, but for someone who hasn't done any plugin development, this wasn't a straightforward one.
-The changelog was *massive*!
-Some of the internal attributes used to make the plugin work was either removed, moved, or modified without mention.
+Some of the internal attributes and method calls used that made the plugin work was either removed or moved without mention, as some were deprecated in the previous version.

-Perhaps, the plugin should be rewritten to take advantage of the new structure, but i'm not keen on spending too much time on a small plugin with minimal positives.

-Changes made were:
+The hooks were matched and the missing attributes were found quickly with strategic placements of the good ol' `console.log`.
+The tests were re-run and they were finally passing!
+You can view the [updated plugin here](https://github.com/causztic/webpack-rails-i18n-js-plugin).

-## Conclusion
+## Thoughts

+Webpack... is powerful and very extensible, and that lies the difficulty.

+It is more or less an open canvas for module bundling; the entire lifecycle can be tapped into at every step, with many variable and extensible components.

-I'm not one who meddles with webpack configurations that much, so this was my first time trying to understand how a plugin actually worked, and upgrading one.
+I'm not one who'd meddle with webpack other than simple optimisation and consumer-level plugin usage, so this was my first time trying to understand how a webpack plugin worked, and actually upgrading one.
+The sheer number of extensible options was overwhelming, but after doing some code discovery, I was able to narrow down the surface to a more manageable one.

-Webpack... is powerful.

-It is more or less an open canvas for module bundling, with the entire lifecycle exposed for tapping into.
-That allows generation of derived assets, transpilation,